Mutuku-Mutua/project/README.md

 The user will enter a city of they choice and press the enter key for it to run.

 ## Technologies :
-this app was build on pure HTML and javascript and style with css.
+This app was build on pure HTML and javascript and style with css.

 ## License :
 This project is licensed under MIT license.